elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-are-the-potential-problems-associated-with-large-broadcast-domains.md

 url: /learn/computer-science/questions/what-are-the-potential-problems-associated-with-large-broadcast-domains
 score: -1.0
 related_article1:
-    id: 165733
+    id: 165728
-    title: How does subnetting contribute to reducing broadcast traffic and improving network performance?
+    title: >-
+        How do subnet masks help in identifying network and host portions of an IP address?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-subnetting-contribute-to-reducing-broadcast-traffic-and-improving-network-performance
+    url: /learn/computer-science/questions/how-do-subnet-masks-help-in-identifying-network-and-host-portions-of-an-ip-address
 related_article2:
-    id: 165733
+    id: 165730
-    title: How does subnetting contribute to reducing broadcast traffic and improving network performance?
+    title: >-
+        How does prefix length relate to subnet masks and impact the number of available hosts?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-subnetting-contribute-to-reducing-broadcast-traffic-and-improving-network-performance
+    url: /learn/computer-science/questions/how-does-prefix-length-relate-to-subnet-masks-and-impact-the-number-of-available-hosts
 related_article3:
-    id: 165737
+    id: 165725
-    title: How does slash 16 subnetting differ from slash 8 subnetting in terms of subnet creation?
+    title: >-
+        Explain the difference between subnetting on an octet boundary and within an octet boundary.
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-slash-16-subnetting-differ-from-slash-8-subnetting-in-terms-of-subnet-creation
+    url: /learn/computer-science/questions/explain-the-difference-between-subnetting-on-an-octet-boundary-and-within-an-octet-boundary
 related_article4:
+    id: 165724
+    title: >-
+        What is the primary purpose of subnetting in a network?
+    subject: Computer Science
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-subnetting-in-a-network
+related_article5:
     id: 165737
+    title: >-
-    title: How does slash 16 subnetting differ from slash 8 subnetting in terms of subnet creation?
+        How does slash 16 subnetting differ from slash 8 subnetting in terms of subnet creation?
     subject: Computer Science
     url: /learn/computer-science/questions/how-does-slash-16-subnetting-differ-from-slash-8-subnetting-in-terms-of-subnet-creation
-related_article5:
-    id: 165735
-    title: How do you determine the number of hosts required per subnet and allocate addresses efficiently?
-    subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-determine-the-number-of-hosts-required-per-subnet-and-allocate-addresses-efficiently
 ---

 &nbsp;